GooFit/GooFit/README.md

 Valid options are `CUDA` (device only), `OMP`, `CPP`, and `TBB` (unavailable currently).

+Other custom options supported: `-DGOOFIT_ARCH=35` (any valid number from 20 to 62): sets the compute architecture.

 A few standard cmake tricks:

 * Use `VERBOSE=1` to see the commands used to build the files